Latest News« Back to News

-Talented pupils from a Monmouth primary school have progressed to the regional semi-finals of a national science quiz competition.
+Talented pupils from a Monmouth primary school have progressed to the regional final of a national science quiz competition.

 Captain Srinivas led a Monmouth School Boys’ Prep team to a thrilling win in the South-West heat of the National Inter-School Science Quiz Championships for prep schools.

 Ojas, Cameron and Hugh were also part of the Monmouth team, which edged Redmaids’ High School in a see-saw final round which hinged on the last question.

 The Monmouth boys eventually triumphed, totalling 2,000 points to Redmaids’ 1,975, and they will now host the Wales and South West Final in the Hitchcock Pavilion on 11th January.